sumanthvadde/DevConnect/README.md

-MERN Stack Front To Back Full Stack React, Redux & Node.js project repo
+DevConnect: This is the project of course : MERN Stack Front To Back Full Stack React, Redux & Node.js- Brad Traversy